László Batthyány-Strattmann: Career and family

 Batthyány became a student of medicine in 1896, and gained his degree of M.D. in 1900.
 He trained as a general practitioner, but soon specialized in surgery, and later in ophthalmology.
 This period was also accompanied by a renewal of his religious faith.
-He met Countess Maria Theresia Coreth zu Coredo und Starkenberg, a devout Roman Catholic, whom he married in Vienna on 10 November 1898.
-The couple had thirteen children.
+He met Countess Maria Theresia von Coreth zu Coredo und Starkenberg (1874-1951), a devout Catholic, daughter of Count Karl Theodor von Coreth zu Coredo und Starkenberg (1837-1894) and his wife, Anna Bogdanovna Pankratieva (1849-1912), member of the Russian nobility and niece of Nikita Pankratiev.
+They married in Vienna on 10 November 1898.
+The couple had thirteen children 3 of which were boys and the other 10 were daughters.
+His wife organized the family's daily life, the children's education, and helped her husband in the hospital.
+A great trial was the death of his first-born son, Ödön, who died as a result of late-diagnosed appendicitis.

-In 1902 Batthyány opened a private hospital with twenty-five beds in Kittsee, Austria, where he worked as a general practitioner, later specializing as a surgeon and oculist.
+His father gave him a castle in Kittsee, Austria.
+In 1902 Batthyány opened a private hospital with twenty-five beds next to it, where he worked as a general practitioner, later specializing as a surgeon and oculist.
+Hungary's first modernly equipped twenty-four-bed rural hospital soon became so busy that MÁV started a special train to the small village in western Hungary.
+Pharmacists and opticians redeemed his prescriptions and prescribed glasses for free, as Doctor László settled the bill in one sum at the end of each month.
 During the First World War, the hospital was enlarged to take in wounded soldiers for treatment.

-In 1915, Batthyány and his family moved to the castle of Körmend in Hungary, which he had inherited upon the death of his kinsman Prince Edmund Batthyany-Strattmann in 1914; he also inherited the title of "Prince" (German Fürst, Hungarian herceg) and adopted the additional surname of "Strattmann".
+In 1915, Batthyány and his family moved to the castle of Körmend in Hungary, which he had inherited upon the death of his kinsman Prince Edmund of Batthyany-Strattmann in 1914; he also inherited the title of Prince (German Fürst, Hungarian herceg) and adopted the additional surname of "Strattmann".
 At Körmend he continued to practise as a doctor, becoming known for treating poor patients for no payment, which gained him the title of "doctor of the poor".
-Batthyány turned a wing of the castle into a hospital for ophthalmological patients.
+Batthyány turned a wing of the castle into a hospital for ophthalmological patients and equipped it with state-of-the-art medical equipment.
+He financed the salary of the hospital staff from his own funds.

+From 1907 till his death, László Batthyány prayed the Little Office of the Blessed Virgin Mary in Latin every day, and the rosary in the evening.
+In 1916, he and his wife joined the Franciscan Third Order.

 Death

 At the age of 60, Batthyány was diagnosed with cancer of the bladder and admitted to the Löw sanatorium in Vienna, Austria.
 After fourteen months of illness, he died in January 1931.
+His body lay in state in the chapel of the castle at Kormend.
+He was buried in the family vault in the crypt of the Franciscan monastery at Güssing.